Immaculate Conception by Ling Ling Huang Art, Friendship and Ownership

 Immaculate Conception by Ling Ling Huang: Synopsis

-Huang introduces us to Enka, an ambitious artist seeking an art career, and, despite her lack of training and education due to her low-class status, accomplishes the impossible and lands a scholarship at a prestigious art school.
+Huang introduces us to Enka, an ambitious artist seeking an art career, who, despite her low-class status and lack of training and education, accomplishes the impossible and lands a scholarship at a prestigious art school.

 Despite her struggles to fit in and be accepted by the wealthy elites, she stumbles into a friendship with the talented artist, Mathilde.
 They form a close bond after Enka helps Mathilde through a dark mental health period.
 But when Mathilde later begins to make a splash in the art world, leaving Enka behind, her obsessive admiration turns into envy, creating a silent competition and a need to reach similar success and accolades.

-As Enka charts a different path and approach to her art by becoming the wife of a successful innovator who has invented a powerful device known as the SCAFFOLD that can link the minds of two humans as a way to treat and address trauma.
-Enka leaps at the chance to test drive this new technology to aid Mathilde in treating her trauma.
+Enka charts a different path and approach to her art by becoming the wife of a successful innovator who has invented a powerful device, the SCAFFOLD, that can link the minds of two humans to treat and address trauma.
+Enka leaps at the chance to test-drive this new technology to help Mathilde treat her trauma.

 What happens is a heartbreaking journey of self-discovery, identity, and radical self-acceptance that will change both Enka’s and Mathilde’s lives and friendship forever.